Gun law in the United States: Overview of current regulations

-Fugitives, those convicted of a felony with a sentence exceeding 1 year, past or present, and those who were involuntarily admitted to a mental facility are prohibited from purchasing a firearm; unless rights restored.
-Forty-four states have a provision in their state constitutions similar to the Second Amendment to the United States Constitution, which protects the right to keep and bear arms.
-The exceptions are California, Iowa, Maryland, Minnesota, New Jersey, and New York.
+Fugitives, those convicted of a felony with a sentence exceeding one year, past or present, and those who were involuntarily admitted to a mental facility are prohibited from purchasing a firearm; unless rights restored.
+Forty-five states have a provision in their state constitutions similar to the Second Amendment to the United States Constitution, which protects the right to keep and bear arms.
+The exceptions are California, Maryland, Minnesota, New Jersey, and New York.
 In New York, however, the statutory civil rights laws contain a provision virtually identical to the Second Amendment.
 Additionally, the U.S. Supreme Court held in McDonald v.
-Chicago (2010) that the protections of the Second Amendment to keep and bear arms for self-defense in one's home apply against state governments and their political subdivisions.
+Chicago (2010) that the protections of the Second Amendment to keep and bear arms in one's home apply against state governments and their political subdivisions.
 In New York State Rifle & Pistol Association, Inc. v.
 Bruen, the Supreme Court ruled that states could not require "proper cause" or a "special need" when issuing a license for concealed carry.